 What this case shows is that while stores do have a duty of care to provide safety for their customers, the facts of each personal injury case are so different that not every case will have all the elements needed to prove negligence.

-Good News for Plaintiffs
+Good News for Plaintiffs in Pennsylvania

 Prior to 2003, Walmart rarely settled out of court and often forced its plaintiffs to go to trial.
 Since 2003 that trend has shifted, and now Walmart has had more incentive to settle out of court.
 A landmark case in Kentucky, Lanier v.
 Walmart Stores Inc., changed the burden of proof – showing Walmart did not maintain its store with safe conditions – from the plaintiff to the defendant.
 After Lanier, there was a rebuttable presumption established that the store must show it did provide safe conditions for the customer.
-In other words, if someone fell at the store after slipping on a substance that was foreign to the area, the rebuttable presumption is that the Walmart did not provide safe conditions for its customers.
+In other words, if someone fell at the store after slipping on a substance that was foreign to the area, the rebuttable presumption is that Walmart did not provide safe conditions for its customers.

 KBG Injury Law handles personal injury cases in York, Lancaster, Hanover, Harrisburg, Gettysburg, and all of South Central Pennsylvania.
 For more information about your own personal injury claim, contact KBG for expert legal advice today.

 The personal injury attorneys at KBG Injury Law are all experienced litigators.
 Almost all of them represented insurance companies prior to becoming advocates for injured people, which provides them with a unique perspective and insight into how these companies operate.
 They also offer extensive courtroom experience if going to trial is the best legal alternative for the client.